opensearch-project/project-website/_posts/2025-10-24-Making-Search-Smarter-System-Generated-Search-Pipelines.markdown

 ### With system-generated search processors

-When system-generated search processors are enabled, you can immediately take advantage of features like [native MMR support](https://docs.opensearch.org/latest/vector-search/specialized-operations/vector-search-mmr/) without any additional configuration.
-The processors are automatically applied to relevant queries, which significantly reduces the operational overhead and simplifies your experience.
+When system-generated search processors are enabled, you can immediately take advantage of features like [native maximal marginal relevance (MMR) support](https://docs.opensearch.org/latest/vector-search/specialized-operations/vector-search-mmr/) without any additional configuration.
+The processors are automatically applied to relevant queries, which significantly reduces operational overhead and simplifies your experience.
 For example, to perform an MMR-based vector search, send the following request:

 ```json
 {